 - I’d hate it if one of us got sick.
 Let’s keep our six-foot distance for now.

-If an employee or student indicates compliance is not possible due to medical reasons, the individual should be referred to the appropriate university office to request accommodations on the basis of disability.
+If a faculty member, staff member or student indicates compliance is not possible due to medical reasons, the individual should be referred to the appropriate university office to request accommodations on the basis of disability.

 Vendors, visitors and patients who refuse to comply are subject to having their access to campus suspended or terminated.